-- Ischaemic (85%): can be due to a thrombus (a clot forming in one of the blood vessels supplying the brain); or due to an embolus – a clot which travels from another site (usually the heart) to block off one of the arteries in the brain.
+- Ischaemic (85%): this can be due to a clot forming in one of the blood vessels supplying the brain, or an embolus – a clot which travels from another site (usually the heart) to block off one of the arteries in the brain

-- Haemorrhagic (15%): this is due to rupture of one of the arteries in the brain – usually due to an aneurysm (an outpouching of an artery – causing a point of weakness).
+- Haemorrhagic (15%): this is caused by the rupture of one of the arteries in the brain – usually due to an aneurysm (an outpouching of an artery – causing a point of weakness)